smrealms/smr/README.md

 All pages are called with the following variables available (there may be more)

 ### $db
-This is a global instance of the SmrMySqlDatabase class.
+This is a global instance of the Smr\Database class.
 It can be used for database queries anywhere, but be careful to avoid using it in two places simultaneously (doing so will cause database errors).